Qualcomm Snapdragon: Pre-release

-2007-2013: 32-bit ARM
+2007–2013

 The first Snapdragon was released in November 2007.
-CNET noted its relatively high 1 GHz CPU clock speed as the product's "claim to fame", when contemporary smartphone processors are commonly using 500 MHz CPU.
-The product can output display at up to 720p resolution, render 3D graphics, and supports a up-to 12-megapixel camera.
-By November 2008, 15 device manufacturers had embed Snapdragon chips in their consumer electronics products.
+CNET noted its relatively high 1 GHz CPU clock speed as the product's "claim to fame," when contemporary smartphone processors were commonly 500 MHz.
+The product can output display at up to 720p resolution, render 3D graphics, and supports up to a 12-megapixel camera.
+By November 2008, 15 device manufacturers had embedded Snapdragon chips in their consumer electronics products.

-In November 2008, a techdemo processor and netbook was showcased.
+In November 2008, a processor and netbook were showcased as a tech demo.
 The processor consumed less power than the contemporary Intel Atom Z500.
-The netbook used 1.5 GHz processors and was intended for developing markets.
+The netbook used a 1.5 GHz processor and was intended for developing markets.

 In collaboration with Sun, Java SE received Snapdragon-specific optimizations in May 2009.
-Qualcomm started using 45nm process for SoC productions in late 2009.
+Qualcomm started using 45 nm process for SoC productions in late 2009.

 In June 2010, Snapdragon chips were incorporated into 120 product designs in development.
 The company announced the MSM8960 for LTE networks that November.

 Apple had a dominant market position for smartphones at the time and did not incorporate Snapdragon into any of its products.
 The success of Snapdragon therefore relied on competing Android phones.

-Support for the Windows Phone 7 operating systems was added to Snapdragon in October 2010.
+Support for the Windows Phone 7 operating system was added to Snapdragon in October 2010.

 By 2011 Snapdragon was embedded in Hewlett Packard's WebOS devices and had a 50% market share of a $7.9 billion smartphone processor market.

 As of July 2014 Qualcomm's Snapdragon chips were embedded in 41% of smartphones.

 Snapdragon chips are also used in Android-based smartwatches, and in vehicles like the Maserati Quattroporte and Cadillac XTS.